reda-mohsen/Dynamic_Report_Builder/README.md

 for business user, and this is very systematic process that may consume developer time without learning or achieving something new.
 Dynamic display of a data base query will help very much on that.

-## Features

 ### Prerequisites
+- Git
 - JDK 17
+- Apache Maven

 ### Configuration
-- Run local database contains fbnk_customers table
+- Run local database
-- Configure the "conf.json" file
+- Configure the input configuration file

-### Installation
+### Installation and How to Run
 1. Clone the repository:
     ```bash
     git clone https://github.com/reda-mohsen/Dynamic_Report_Builder.git